True Crime Meets Purpose

 We’ve already seen what happens when we act: Andrea Loving was arrested.
 That’s not just a win—it’s proof that every signature matters.
 Every voice, when joined with others, becomes impossible to ignore.

-And speaking of voices—we’re this close to hitting 30,000 subscribers on YouTube as of this newsletter.
+And speaking of voices—we just hit 30,000 subscribers on YouTube.
 That’s wild.
 That’s thrilling.
 That’s momentum.

 Our goal is 50,000 by the end of 2024.
 It’s ambitious, yes.
 But we don’t do small goals—we do aggressive ones.
 Because the faster we grow, the louder our voice becomes.
 And the louder we get, the harder it is for those in power to ignore us… or pretend they didn’t hear us. 😏